OKdocs/pythonPractice/symbols.md

-and | regular logical 'and' operator '&&' in go or | regular logical 'or' operator '||' in go not | logical 'not' operator like '!=' in go del | delete / remove object or variable from memory from | used for imports from file from relative path ```from .moduleY import functionY as aliasX``` import | import package
+and | regular logical 'and' operator '&&' in go or | regular logical 'or' operator '||' in go not | logical 'not' operator like '!=' in go is | test is two objects are the same, different from '==' that test if they are equal del | delete / remove object or variable from memory from | used for imports from file from relative path ```from .moduleY import functionY as aliasX``` import | import package